COMMUNITY LAND TRUST IN THE SOUTHERN BERKSHIRES, INC.

 15.2 Whenever this lease shall require that either party gives notice to, or be advised by, the other, that notice shall be given in writing mailed, by registered or certified mail, return receipt requested, to the last known address of the party to be notified, and such written notice shall also be delivered in person, if possible.
 Notice shall be deemed given on the date on which it is delivered or mailed.

 15.3 Whenever either party to this lease asks for the consent of the other in accordance with the provisions of this lease, that consent must be given or refused, within 30 days, if that is reasonably possible, unless otherwise provided.
 If a well-informed judgment requires a longer period, all reasonable steps must be taken to begin that process within 30 days of the request, and continue it promptly to completion.

-15.5 The receipt of the lessor of any lease fee payment, with the knowledge of the lessee's breach of any covenant hereof, shall not be deemed a waiver of the lessor's remedies for such breach.
+15.5 The receipt of the Land Trust of any lease fee payment, with the knowledge of the Lessees' breach of any covenant hereof, shall not be deemed a waiver of the Land Trust's right to remedies for such breach.

 15.6 Both parties agree to submit any disputes concerning their respective rights and duties under the terms of this lease to arbitration (as provided in Section 14 above) before any legal action is taken.

 15.7 If any clause or provision of this lease shall be adjudged invalid, such fact shall not affect the validity of any other clause or provision, or give rise to any cause of action in favor of either party as against the other.

 15.8 The Land Trust shall have the right, but shall be under no duty, to prosecute or defend, in its own or the lessee's name(s), any actions or proceedings appropriate or necessary for the protection of the title to, possession of, or any other interest in the Leasehold.